BIGJRA/BIGJRA.github.io/reborn.md

 Ok, with that out of the way, we can finally begin to explore Neo Reborn City - The entire city actually was renovated while we were away.
 Neat.
 Go ahead and fly there.

 If you want to blitz through the story, you can talk to Ame in the Grand Hall and tell her you're waiting for her, but there are tons of nice things we can get before we talk to her, so I will pass on doing so for now.

+Note that there are a ton of sidequests and main quests that will take us all over the city and to other areas beyond, so there isn't really a clean way to cover all of it without a bit of backtracking here and there.
+For now, I will take us through every ward one-by-one to cover everything we can get right now.
+Thankfully there are no more cracks in the streets and we can fly to any ward we choose, so that makes it simpler.

 Neo Opal Ward